-Texas Set To Implement Tough Surprise Billing Law, After Loophole Gets Shot Down
+Texas Set To Implement Tough Surprise Billing Law After Loophole Gets Shot Down

 It appears Texas will get one of the strongest laws in the nation against surprise medical bills after all.